rollerworks/search/Resources/doc/introduction.rst

 Introduction
 ============

-The RecordFilterBundle is Symfony 2 Bundle for filter-based record searching.
+The RecordFilterBundle is a Symfony 2 Bundle for filter-based record searching.

-Filter-based in that is uses a filtering system to search, you don't search by terms but by conditions.
+Filter-based in that is uses a filtering system to search, you search by conditions not terms.

 The system was designed to be used for any kind of storage, input and locale.